appfolio/ae_test_coverage/README.md

 And then execute:

-    $ bundle
+    bundle

 Or install it yourself as:

-    $ gem install ae_test_coverage
+    gem install ae_test_coverage

 ## Usage

-To collect code coverage using the Ruby's build in Coverage module, it is important to begin code coverage before the application classes are loaded.
+To collect code coverage using the Ruby's build in Coverage module, it's important to begin code coverage before the application classes are loaded.
-To accomplish this, it is recommended that the code below be run immediately at the beginning of testing.
+To accomplish this, it's recommended that the code below be run immediately at the beginning of testing.

 ```ruby